 Chicago’s lounge also offers showers, talk to the lounge attendant if you wish to use it, and unstaffed baggage storage.
 The upper lounge is the “quiet area.”

-Due to Covid-19, the food and drink service is currently on hold.
 For now, passengers can bring outside food and drinks into the lounge.
 If you wish to receive a Coke product, you may ask at the front desk, and they can get you a can when possible.
+Wrapped snacks are often available.

 The Location Of Staffed Amtrak Lounges And Hours